 - Original and photocopied certificates or identification papers like driving licenses, Voter IDs, passports, Aadhar cards, etc.

 - Medical Certificate from a doctor

 - A disclaimer

 - For foreigners, you’ll have to carry your passport and visa for verification.

 What is the right way to pack your backpack?

 Traveling with a backpack has changed a lot from the early days of hiking.
 Back in the time, rucksacks were heavy, structured, and stiff.
 Now, it has become much more convenient to travel with a backpack because of the recent developments in high-tech backpacks.
 If you are going on a short trip to a beach or a city, you can throw a few clothes inside and call it a day.
-However, trekking needs the utmost care to the technique of packing as every necessary item should be at the right place.
+However, trekking needs the utmost care in the technique of packing as every necessary item should be in the right place.
 So, you can follow this simple guide to pack your bags for the next hike.